The Novikov conjecture on Cheeger spaces: Smoothly stratified spaces, iie metrics, and mezzoperversities

 \subsection{Mezzoperversities}

 Iterated incomplete edge ($\iie$) metrics and the corresponding dual metrics are degenerate on $T\wt X$ and $T^*\wt X,$ respectively.
-However there are rescaled versions of these bundles on which these metrics define {\em non-degenerate} bundle metrics.
-We can describe the {\bf iie-cotangent bundle} $\Iie T^*X$ efficiently by specifying its space of sections
+However there are rescaled versions of these bundles on which these are {\em non-degenerate} bundle metrics.
+An efficient description of the {\bf iie-cotangent bundle} $\Iie T^*X$ is given by its space of sections: